-In conclusion, open-frame DC/DC converters offer high efficiency, power density and low cost, but radiate a wide band of noise.
+In conclusion, open-frame DC/DC converters offer high efficiency, power density, and low cost, but radiate a wide band of noise.
 For any application where the system layout is critical, select the appropriate converter(s) for the application and completely test your system during the prototyping phase.
 DO NOT ASSUME all is well.
-To make sure your prototype is functioning properly, perform a complete evaluation.